JeroenDMulder/powRICLPM/README.md

 There are four sources of documentation for `powRICLPM`:

--   The rationale for the power analysis strategy implemented here can be found in [Mulder (2022)](https://doi.org/10.1080/10705511.2022.2122467).
+-   The rationale for the power analysis strategy underlying this package can be found in [Mulder (2022)](https://doi.org/10.1080/10705511.2022.2122467).
 -   Every user-facing function in the package is documented, and the documentation can be accessed by running `?function_name` in the R